Hospital continuous potassium monitoring

 Research architecture

-A physically plausible hospital potassium trend monitor architecture with direct fluid access, redundant K+ sensing, onboard calibration, comparator-first validation, and fail-closed workflow.
+A physically plausible hospital potassium trend-monitor architecture with direct access to non-clinical test fluid, redundant K+ sensing, external calibration first, comparator-first validation, and fail-closed workflow.

 DOES NOT CLAIM